 Decisions to promote faculty and to award tenure are among the most important judgments made by any university.
 Those decisions determine the future quality of academic programs.
 As a comprehensive university, our richness is defined in part by the many activities faculty members engage in across the institution.
 The variety of faculty assignments also contributes to the complexity of evaluating faculty performance.
-Therefore, the university must provide thoughtful, accurate and thorough guidance to all members of the academic community who participate in the evaluation of faculty for promotions and tenure.
-This memo is intended to offer such guidance.
+Therefore, the university must provide thoughtful, accurate and thorough guidance to all members of the academic community who participate in the evaluation of faculty members for promotion and tenure.
+This summary is intended to offer such guidance.

-The centrality of the educational unit faculty in the evaluation of faculty for appointment, reappointment, promotion, and the granting of tenure cannot be overstated.
+We reaffirm our commitment to the centrality of the educational unit faculty in the evaluation of faculty members for appointment, reappointment, promotion, and the granting of tenure.
 It is within the educational unit of the individual under review that the criteria for assessing faculty performance are best understood.
-As a promotion or tenure review dossier moves beyond the home unit and college, academic area advisory committee members and others look to the judgments of the educational unit faculty members, and of the external reviewers they invite to participate in promotion or tenure cases, for their principal guidance.
-Indeed, considerable deference in tenure cases shall be shown by the Provost to the judgments emanating from the college, especially in cases where those college-level judgments (unit faculty, educational unit administrator, college advisory committee and dean) are nearly unanimous, either for or against the granting of tenure or promotion.
+As a promotion and/or tenure review dossier moves beyond the home unit and college, academic area advisory committee members and others look to the judgements of the educational unit faculty members, and of the external reviewers they invite to participate in promotion and/or tenure cases, for their principal guidance.
+Indeed, considerable deference in tenure cases will be shown by the Provost to the judgements emanating from the college, especially in cases where those college-level judgements (unit faculty, educational unit administrator, college advisory committee, and dean) are nearly unanimous, either for or against the granting of tenure or promotion.
 Considering this responsibility, educational unit faculties must engage in the evaluation of their members with an unwavering commitment to the objectivity, rigor, and integrity of the evaluative process, fully cognizant of the fact that a judicious and defensible outcome is predicated on the proper application of the university's policies and procedures on faculty evaluation.

 Discipline-specific expectations are often articulated quantitatively and qualitatively (e.g., a scholarly book published by a reputable press, articles in top-tier journals, creative products, professional recognition through grants, invited presentations or performances, evidence of teaching excellence, named inventor on patents).
-By university regulation (GR VII.E.3.c), all educational units in which faculty appointment is permitted have established statements for use in guiding evaluations for promotion and tenure, describing the evidences of activity in instruction, research and service that are appropriate to the field(s) represented in the unit (see Provost's Policy on the Inclusion of Unit Statements on Evidences).
+All educational units in which faculty appointment is permitted have established statements for use in guiding evaluations for promotion and tenure, describing the evidences of activity in instruction, research and service that are appropriate to the field(s) represented in the unit.

 Such unit-level evidences are useful, although sole reliance on the evidences in a formulaic manner is inadequate.
-Colleges and departments are advised to periodically review and revise their Statements on Evidences, with special considerations for the value of accomplishments in collaborative team science and the scholarship of engagement, as well as products of intellectual property (e.g., copyrights, patents, discoveries, films, works of art, tangible research property), as broadly defined in AR 7:6.

-Furthermore, we expect that a faculty member's Distribution of Effort (DOE) has been assigned in a manner commensurate with promotion/tenure requirements.
-For faculty in Special Title Series, the source of evidences for the evaluation ought to be the position description and criteria for ranks that were reviewed by the appropriate academic area committee and approved by the Provost.
+Colleges and departments are advised to periodically review and revise their Statements on Evidences, with special considerations for the value of accomplishments in collaborative team science and the scholarship of engagement, as well as products of intellectual property (e.g., copyrights, patents, discoveries, films, works of art, tangible research property), etc. For faculty in Special Title Series, the source of evidences for the evaluation ought to be the position description and criteria for ranks that were reviewed by the appropriate academic area committee and approved by the Provost.
 For faculty in Research Title Series, the position description and criteria for ranks were reviewed and approved by the Dean of the Graduate School, Vice President for Research, and Provost.
 For faculty in Clinical Title Series, these were approved by the Provost.